bgaurav7/passkeys-auth-server/README.md

 1. Installation: Run `npm install` in the project directory to install required dependencies.
 2. Start Server: Run `npm start` to start the server.

+## Docker Setup:

+1. Run `docker compose up -d` in the project to start docker services on port 4040.

 ## Additional Resources:

 1. Android Sample: A sample Android application demonstrating passkey usage is available at https://github.com/bgaurav7/passkeys-auth-android.